alexandersep/CSU33012-SWENG-ASS2/Contribution.md

+---
+geometry: margin=30mm
+...
 # CSU33012 - Software Engineering - Assignment 1
 * Haskell implementation of Calculator for the Second Assignment.

 ## Brief Discription of the App
 * The app was written in Haskell.
     - Both the frontend and backend were written in Haskell.
         - For the frontend we used a library called Lucid and Spock to create a html from haskell.
         - For the backend we simply used Haskell with Hunit and QuickCheck for unit testing using `stack test`
     - The calculator took in operators `+-*/^el` where the operators are characters that do addition, subtraction, multiplication, division, exp, and log respectively.
         - Algorithm implemented was the shutting yard algorithm to compute and infix expression to postfix and calculated the postfix expression.
         - The expression validator also uses a similar approach to the shutting yard algorithm to check whether an expression is infix and valid.